Punktum-dk/epp-service-specification/README.md

 ### Domain Transfer

 In [RFC:5731 section 3.2.4][RFC:5731-3.2.4] is it described that an optional period can be specified.
-DK Hostmaster does not support the extension of a period via a transfer.
+Punktum dk does not support the extension of a period via a transfer.

 <a id="domain-update"></a>

 ### Domain Update

 This command does not support the setting and removal of status using the XML element: `domain:status`.
-The status is assigned by DK Hostmaster.
+The status is assigned by Punktum dk.
 See also information on the [update domain](#update-domain) command and the appendix with [Domain Status Codes](#domain-status-codes).

 <a id="encoding-and-idn-domains"></a>

 ### Encoding and IDN domains

-DK Hostmaster supports IDN domain names and the EPP commands support Punycode notation for this in requests.
-DK Hostmaster does not support Punycode notation in responses at this time.
+Punktum dk supports IDN domain names and the EPP commands support Punycode notation for this in requests.
+Punktum dk does not support Punycode notation in responses at this time.

-For details on supported characters, please see: [the DK Hostmaster Name Service specification][DKHMDNSSPEC].
+For details on supported characters, please see: [the Punktum dk Name Service specification][DKHMDNSSPEC].

 <a id="host-info"></a>